robvclarke/Portfolio-3-Python/README.md

 - the fight mode text illustration is generated using Figlet

 - You can type either 1,2 or 3 on the keyboard for a choice of 2 attacks and 1 option to try run away.
-All of these have a randomly generated likelyhood of whether they will connect or no generated via the hitchance variable and the random module.
+All of these have a randomly generated likelyhood of whether they will connect or not generated via the hitchance variable and the random module.
+If you miss you don't remove any enemy health.
 Each time you connect you take health off the enemy and then he retaliates taking health off of you.
 If you health drops to zero or below it is a gameover.
 A while loop keeps the fight going until either your health is zero or the enemies health is zero.

 - There is input validation if you enter anything other than 1,2 or 3 into the keyboard.